0x25/useful/README.md

                        |______//____  >\___  >__| |____/|____/
                                    \/     \/

-last update 07 nov 2016
   open an issue if a link is dead, thanks

 ## Detection